COMMENT: After one year of war, Russia faces new challenges in Ukraine

 But unlike many around the world feared, the Ukrainian defenders did not buckle.
 Over the course of 12 months, Ukrainian troops have not only held off the Russian assault but launched successful counter-offensives to seize back lost territory.

-The list of Russian failures has been at least as long as Ukraine’s successes, while within the ranks of the various foreign fighters participating on Ukraine’s side, other movements are being born that may challenge the power of Russia’s allies in their own realms soon.
+The list of Russian failures has been at least as long as Ukraine’s successes, whilst within the ranks of the various foreign fighters participating on Ukraine’s side, other movements are being born that may challenge the power of Russia’s allies in their own realms soon.

 Addressing the nation early in the morning of the anniversary, Ukrainian President Volodymyr Zelenskiy summed up what many in his embattled nation have felt this past year.
 Describing February 24, 2022, as “the longest day of our lives…[a]nd the hardest day of our modern history,” he saluted his nation’s willingness to resist and “not to raise the white flag”.
 “It was a year of resilience…a year of endurance…and we will do everything to gain victory this year!”
 Zelenskiy intoned.

 Beyond the symbolism and the speeches, though, February 24 may have been most remarkable for how calmly it passed.
 Most Ukrainians had expected Russia to unload a salvo of drones and missiles at the capital and elsewhere – Russian President Vladimir Putin is nothing if not an admirer of symbolism.
-And yet, the day passed without so much as an air siren in Kyiv, let alone the regular explosions that have defined much of life in the capital over the past four months.
+And yet the day passed without so much as an air siren in Kyiv, let alone the regular explosions that have defined much of life in the capital over the past four months.

 In many ways, the lack of strikes felt like an omen of the year that is to come: one in which a much-reduced Russian military, while still posing a threat, must contend with a severe loss of capabilities and other consequences from Moscow’s failing war.